 You can also use Nextiva for unlimited video conferencing with up to 250 participants.
 This is perfect for employee training seminars, organization-wide presentations, and departmental meetings, among other uses.

 Users can quickly ping team members to start a private chat.
 From there, they can hop an audio or video call to take communication to the next level—even being able to share screens for enhanced collaboration.

-Start your seven-day free trial today.
-We also have a complete Nextiva review that dives deeper into these service offerings.
+Read our complete Nextiva review that dives deeper into these service offerings.

 RingCentral brands itself as an all-in-one communication solution, and rightfully so.
 The platform supports team chat, video calls, faxing, SMS, and everything else your team needs to collaborate at scale.
 Video calls support up to 200 participants, which is great for all-hands-meetings and organization-wide digital events.

-However, keep in mind that you’ll need at least Ring Central’s Standard plan to access video calls and conferencing, unlimited faxing, and unlimited audio conferencing.
-But, on the Standard plan, you’ll also unlock access to international phone numbers (great if you’re looking for a single solution for both internal and external communication), no limits on the number of users, and integrations with key tools like Slack, Microsoft 365, and others.
+However, keep in mind that you’ll need at least Ring Central’s Advanced plan to access video calls and conferencing, unlimited faxing, and unlimited audio conferencing.
+But, on the Advanced plan, you’ll also unlock access to international phone numbers (great if you’re looking for a single solution for both internal and external communication), no limits on the number of users, and integrations with key tools like Slack, Microsoft 365, and others.

 For companies that commonly host virtual training sessions and seminars, you can easily add RingCentral webinars to your phone system plan, too.